Relintai/pandemonium_engine/README.md

 #### Git

-Set up a git mirror on the engine's domain aswell, not just on my personal page.
+Set up a git mirror on the engine's domain as well, not just on my personal page.

 Also should probably migrate from gitea eventually, as they seem to be using llm-s for coding a lot now, and I'd prefer if they don't blow up my server with low quality code after doing this for the next few years.